UN Security Council rejects resolution to extend Iran sanctions relief

 Iran’s Foreign Minister Abbas Araghchi claimed that Tehran had presented a “reasonable and actionable plan” and insisted Iran remains committed to the NPT.

-But the E3 accuse Tehran of breaching their nuclear commitments, including by building up a uranium stock to more than 40 times the level permitted under the JCPOA.
+But the E3 accuse Tehran of breaching their nuclear commitments, including by building up a uranium stockpile of more than 40 times the level permitted under the JCPOA.
 The UN’s nuclear watchdog board also ruled back in June that Iran was not respecting international nuclear safeguards.

 ‘Clock is ticking for high-level diplomacy’

-The Security Council vote allowing sanctions to snap back is not the complete “end of negotiations,” as the parties have just over a week to come up with a last-ditch deal, said Al Jazeera’s diplomatic editor James Bays, reporting from the UN.
+The UNSC vote allowing sanctions to snap back is not the complete “end of negotiations,” as the parties have just over a week to come up with a last-ditch deal, said Al Jazeera’s Diplomatic Editor James Bays, reporting from the UN.

 “It’s the week where world leaders are all here in New York for the high-level meeting of the UN General Assembly, so it sets the stage for high-level diplomacy between Iran and particularly the three European countries,” said Bays.
 But “we’re reaching the end of this high-stakes diplomacy, and the clock really is ticking.”

-Under the JCPOA – signed by Iran, the US, China, Russia and the EU – Tehran agreed to curb its nuclear programme in return for sanctions relief.
+Under the JCPOA – signed by Iran, the United States, China, Russia and the EU – Tehran agreed to curb its nuclear programme in return for sanctions relief.
 But the agreement unravelled in 2018 after then-US President Donald Trump pulled out and reimposed unilateral sanctions.

 Tensions escalated further earlier this summer, when Israel launched a 12-day war on Iran, with Israeli and US forces striking several nuclear facilities.